 The main show consisted of different numbers, that were a mix between acrobatics shows and short science presentations.

 After each acrobatics number, there was a short presentation by one of Tel Aviv university’s staff members.
-Here, for example, we were told that they hid a seismograph somewhere near the stage.
+For example, we were told that they hid a seismograph somewhere near the stage.
 And they asked the audience to stand up and jump.
 When we leaped, we saw the measurements on this TV.

-In this demonstration, we saw that different Coca-Cola cans would float or sink depending on the amount of sugar in the can and in the water.
+In this demonstration, we saw that different Coca-Cola cans would float or sink depending on the amount of sugar in the can and the water.
 We saw something similar at Sugar Workshop in Bloomfield Science Museum.

 The acrobat performers were on a high level, and the shows were impressive.

 Can you define what a table is?
 This philosophy professor showed us that it is a more complicated task than you might expect.